ultramodernism/manifesto-paper/README.md

 Contents

 - Full Manifesto
-- Technical Frameworks
+- Technical Frameworks (TBA)
 - Design Principles
-- Implementation Guides
+- Implementation Guides (To be built with community)
-- Case Studies
+- Case Studies (Coming soon)

 Join the Movement, the time is now!